AntaresSimulatorTeam/antares-xpansion/docs/developer-guide/2-problem-modification.md

 For this example:

-`master.mps` candidate `battery` has column ID `0` `problem-1-1-20210713-163528`candidate `peak` has column ID `5545`
+`master.mps` candidate `battery` has column ID `0` `problem-1-1-20210713-163528`candidate `peak` has column ID `5545`.

->Note :
+!!!
+Note
-> It seems that the column ID is no longer used by benders.
+    It seems that the column ID is no longer used by benders.
-> This file must still be created so benders can know the list of candidate for each problem.
+    This file must still be created so benders can know the list of candidate for each problem.